hackclub-ethan/Weather-Station/README.md

 Weather Station that tracks weather, humidity and percciptation

+## How it works

+Uses 3 diffrent sensors to read the values then dispalyed them on an LCD

 > Built in [Breadboard](https://breadboard.hackclub.com), a Hack Club program.
 This project took ~1 hours of work.